leidsct/SOC-Home-Lab/README.md

    - Architecture: **x86_64**
    - Wazuh Server IP: `10.0.2.4`
    - Agent Name: `demoWIN`
-3. Copy the generated PowerShell command and run it on demoWIN as Administrator
+3. Copy the generated PowerShell command and run as Administrator on demoWIN

 ### Configure Agent to Forward Sysmon Logs